 I am not saying do not debate and argue, or that we should just pack up and let the world take its doomsday course.
 More than ever we need unity and the strength to tackle an existential crisis.
 This can, and must, be done with the goal of overthrowing authority and power structures in mind, not simply using existing systems for our own benefits.
 Part of that involves analysing and exposing these structures, including those that use rhetoric to control discourse and thought.

 The caveat here, though, is that this does mean we cannot shut down or de-platform views that oppose ours, or that peddle false beliefs.
 Noam Chomsky argues that free speech is for everyone, even those we disagree with or despise, otherwise we are not for free speech.
 Who decides which views are acceptable?
 We see private companies and governments across the world crashing down on people across the political spectrum without much oversight or checks on power.

 No, instead we need to work towards exposing and abolishing the corporate media structures that overshadow the news we consume.
-In Australia there is a phrase (that I cannot remember the origins of, although I know Friendlyjordies uses it often) regarding the concentration of media: “If you want to know what the news will be tomorrow, read The Australian today.”
+In Australia there is a phrase (that I cannot remember the origins of) regarding the concentration of media: “If you want to know what the news will be tomorrow, read The Australian today.”
 The Australian being one of the flagship Murdoch newspapers in the country.

 We need to work towards tearing corporate power out of our political systems, a scourge that has seeped into most parties, especially the mainstream ones.
 Our elected representatives, if our democracy is to mean anything, should actually be representing us, not the interests of corporate conglomerates that can buy elections.
 Better yet, direct action and involvement in political and decision-making processes, either as individuals or through voluntary associations, like Unions, would ensure that moneyed interests do not shape public policy.